Cork University Press: 1990–2000

 In December 1989, a new committee was convened.
 Alec McAulay, a publisher with Leicester University Press, was engaged to make an analysis of CUP and suggestions for improvement.
 The UCC president questioned whether it was in the UCC's best interest for the CUP to be continued.
-If so, it ould need to be a fully fledged publishing house.
+If so, it would need to be a fully fledged publishing house.

 In 1992, the CUP was relaunched.
 The publishing list was expanded.
 New endeavours included commercially oriented academic publications and some non-academic publications.
 For example, in 1993, The Cork Anthology was published and in 1997, Atlas of the Irish Rural Landscape was published.
 The CUP took commissions more seriously.
 A series entitled Undercurrents contributed to public debate.
 In 1997, CUP purchased Attic Press, a feminist publishing house.

 By 2000, UCC funding of CUP was decreased to twenty percent of CUP's budget.

 Recent publications include James Kelly's Duelling in Ireland (1995); Joep Leerssen's Mere Irish and Fior-Gael (1996); Kevin Whelan's The Tree of Liberty, 1760–1830 (1996); Fintan Vallely's Companion to Irish Traditional Music (1999); Terry Eagleton's Crazy John and the Bishop (1998); Michael Cronin's Across the Lines: Travel, Language and Translation (2000); and the Atlas of the Irish Rural Landscape (1997).